ashvinoli/Physics-Engine/README.md

 * For SHM,
 the process is similar to that of engine, now it is even easier.
 You just have to specify the box's initial position and length and width.

 * For Pendulum do as engine, the only difference is providing the hinge, length of pendulum and initial angle.
-To use compound pendulum use the "cp" branch.
+To use n pendulum system use the "cp" branch.